kudashevs/LastModified/README.md

 * update_start - updates the last editing date of the start page on a resource change.
 Default false.
 * prevent_authorized - prevents If-Modified-Since header handling for authorized users.
 Default true.
 * prevent_session - prevents If-Modified-Since header handling when any of the values (comma-separated list) occur in session names.
 Default minishop2.
+* exclude - prevents If-Modified-Since header handling for any of listed document ids (comma-separated list).
+Empty by default.